Ready to shine: Pat McCutcheon on his Wallaby ambitions

 It really was a mixed bag to comprehend from Australia across the four weeks, with more highs and lows than a weather chart.
 But the fact that it ended with that record win over Les Bleus has led to a mood of cautious optimism looking ahead.
 Had the Wallabies lost that match, the feeling amongst the watching faithful – and more pertinently – the Australian media, would have been considerably darker in tone.

 One man who had a ringside seat for every show was NSW Waratah and now Wallaby flanker, Pat McCutcheon.
-In what has been a breakthrough year for the 23-year-old, his inclusion in the touring squad led to a 15 minute debut from the bench against Leicester and 40 minutes against Munster, but that highly sought after 1st test cap still eludes him.
+In what has been a breakthrough year for the 23-year-old, his inclusion in the touring squad led to a 15 minute debut off the bench against Leicester and 40 minutes against Munster, but that highly sought after 1st test cap still eludes him.
 McCutcheon is old school.
 Tough but fair and doesn’t pull any punches.
-Ask him whether four wins from five test matches on the tour was a good return and you’ll get the answer of a born winner:
+Ask him whether four wins from five test matches on the tour was a good return and you’ll get the answer of a born winner.

 “You can never be satisfied with a loss.
 It’s never in the objectives to lose a game.”